AppAndFlow/react-native-google-autocomplete/README.md

 | handleTextChange  | most important function this is the callback for the text change just put it inside your TextInput  |
 | locationResults | The array result |
 | fetchDetails | Http call when you have the place_id, good when you want to get more info after click an item
+| clearSearchs | Clear the search result, can be nice when you have a clear button next to your text input

 ## Results